Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 perl ./Scripts/collate_speciation_or_abundance_with_groups.pl ./Abundance_reads/Bracken2_reads_allSamples.txt
 ```

-Collate Kraken2 'contigs' output into per-group files:
+Collate Bracken2 'contigs' output into per-group files:

 ```
 perl ./Scripts/collate_speciation_or_abundance_with_groups.pl ./Abundance_contigs/Bracken2_contigs_allSamples.txt
 ```
-The output will be a per-group collated Bracken2 TSV file within the Abundance_reads or Abundance_contigs directory.
+The output will be a per-group collated Bracken2 TSV file within the `Abundance_reads` or `Abundance_contigs` directory.